Thank you for reading our post, please rate this article at the end.

 - OEM endorsement

 Okay, what are these phrases?
 They certainly sound big and fancy.
-This partially helps you to realize why UTV insurance tends to be a little higher than normal.
+This partially explains why UTV insurance tends to be a little higher than average.

 We’ve built up the foundation for answering our question.
 Now let’s get this show on the road (pun intended)